Why Muscle Pump Is Completely Overrated

 But it just isn’t…

-At least not for most guys who want to get stronger and actually build bigger muscles.
+At least not for most people who want to get stronger and actually build bigger muscles.

 Before we get into all of that, however, I want to quickly go over what the pump actually is.